• Skip to primary navigation

 Notes

-If Using Unsoaked Dry Black Eyed Peas: simply simmer the peas about 10 minutes longer, until tender, before adding the tomatoes, collards and okra.
+If Using Unsoaked Dry Black Eyed Peas: simply simmer the peas about 10 minutes longer, or until tender, before adding the tomatoes, collards and okra.

 Fresh or Frozen Okra?
 Use fresh or frozen okra in this recipe.
 If using frozen, be sure to sort out the tough ends and discard them.